solitaireqin/self-supervised-based-breast-cancer-classification/README.md

 - **`breast`**: A self-supervised learning framework inspired by the paper [Self-supervised Learning in Pathology](https://www.arxiv.org/pdf/2408.10600.pdf).
 The image preprocessing in this pipeline is replaced by the custom scripts listed above.

 ---
+# How to Run

+1. **Transform Dataset Format and Generate Processed Dataset**
+   - Use `get_mask_new.py` to transform the original dataset format.
+   - Use `stack_imgs.py` to process and generate the stacked dataset.

+2. **Pretrain the Self-Supervised Model**
+   - Use the stacked dataset folder (`stack`) as input for pretraining.
+   - Run the following command to train the model and obtain pretrained weights:
+     `python breast/pretrain/main/train.py`

+3. **Generate Downstream Task Dataset**
+   - Use `downstream_data.py` on the `stack` dataset to generate the downstream classification task dataset, which includes:
+     - `train/images`
+     - `test/images`
+     - `train.csv`
+     - `test.csv`

+4. **Train and Test the Downstream Task**
+   - Run the downstream training and testing process:
+     `python downstream/train.py`

 ## Directory Structure